You know you are CHURCH OF CHRIST if you…

 “Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life.”
 John 5:24

-15. Methodology and procedural matters of the church, such as the use of instrumental music, the church name (and how it is written), the observance of Christmas or Easter, the use of one cup or two, etc., are important issues because you believe we make themselves righteous by what we do rather than trusting in Jesus Christ who makes people righteous.
+15. Believe methodology and procedural matters of the church, such as the use or non-use of instrumental music in worship, the correct church name (and how it is written), the observance of Christmas or Easter, the use of one cup or two, etc., are important issues because they are convinced we make themselves righteous by what we do rather than by trusting in Jesus Christ who makes people righteous.

 Author’s note: The very righteousness we need, and don’t have in our own selves, God provides as a gift to all those who will place faith and trust in Jesus Christ.